Abivishaq/path_planning_using_rl/README.md

 An agent is dropped in a finite 2d discrete world.
 It is given a goal position.
 The objective is to reach the goal position.
 There are certain blocked spots in the map to which the agent cannot move to.
 The agent has knowldge of the size of the 2d discrete world.
 It also knows its location on the map and the goal points location.
 It doesn't information on the blocked spots.
 However it can sense 1 unit around it and find blocked spots in this range.
 The agent can move top, down, left or right.
 ## Approach
 First the agent assumes the entire world is void of any blocked spots.
 At the start of each move step the agent scans the environment and updates it's map of the world.
 With this map it finds the optimal path to the goal.
 The optimal path is found using policy iteration.
 It moves forward using this optimal path.
-The summarised form of the algorith is:
+The summarised form of the algorithm is:
 >  agent's map<-intialized to be fully free\
 >  iterate till goal reached
 >>    scan environment\